Orange bets on mobile financial services, energy, B2B services and content for its digital future

 A: We want to launch two new businesses in Africa and the Middle East and expand an existing area: 1. mobile financial services; 2.
 Energy and 3.
 Develop our B2B services.
 There are also a couple of other areas which I’ll come on to later.
 We will build these businesses by working with external partners.
 Bruno Mettling, President, Orange Middle East and Africa said two years ago that he wants the company to be the partner for digitization on the continent.

 Q: Isn’t there a problem with digitization for Africa’s mobile operators?
 As data use increases with things like LTE, new higher capacity networks are needed.
 The returns from data are much lower than from voice in the early days.
 How do you square this circle?

 A: All operators are struggling to increase their market share against each other.
 In Africa there is a 10-20% CAGR on data and internet and this is a positive trend.
-For the last 12 trading months we have seen a 5.5% annual increase in revenues.
+We've seen a 6.2% increase in revenues in Q1, 2018.

 We are concerned about the battle for ARPU and are looking for increased profitability per customer.
 We are building this through more services: financial transfers, deposits, credit, savings and so on.
 We will chase revenue share agreements with digital partners.
 So for example, TV services are a simple way to monetize networks and we partner with Canal+ and irokotv.

 On the CAPEX question specifically, globally Africa is the continent that needs most (infrastructure).
 We are interested in both passive and active infrastructure sharing and will accelerate discussions with partners.
 We want to build a stronger agenda in this area.